-Bernard Farm Trail is a 5 mile moderately trafficked loop trail located near North Adams, MA that features beautiful wild flowers and is rated as difficult.
+Bernard Farm Trail is a 5 mile moderately trafficked loop trail located near North Adams, Massachusetts that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Trail from the Mt Greylock auto road entrance from the Nort Adams side to the top of Mt.
 Greylock.
 This is primarily a woodsy hike top to bottom.
 Well marked blue blazes until the AT, which is white.
 Easy to follow even when blazes weren't visible, which occured but was rare.
 There's an old plane crash wreckage on the left side of the trail about 80% way up.
 After intersecting the AT, we headed to the summit of Mt.
 Greylock which was not much more than a 2.4 mile stroll untill the last little bit which was quite steep, but not treacherous.
 Good views in places.